Introduction

 Use of your verified identity

 Any individual may apply for a verified identity to use via the RealMe service.
-If you are under 14 years of age, you need one of your parents or legal guardians to approve your application for a verified identity.
+If you are aged 13 years or under, you need one of your parents or legal guardians to approve your application.

 You may only use a verified identity if it has been issued to you.
 As a parent or guardian of a child, you must not use your child’s verified identity for any purpose.
 Under the Act, it is an offence to use anyone else’s verified identity.